What is ad targeting

 What are tracking cookies

 Your browsing activity can be tracked across different websites and even different devices.
 Advertisers load your browser with cookies, and through a process called “cookie syncing” share your information with other entities that are tracking your digital lifestyle.
-You have something of an ID card of your online behavior.
+You have something of an ID card of your online behaviour.

 Using sophisticated methods, it is even possible to associate two different devices belonging to you, the process is called a ‘cross-device tracking.’
 If you are not signed to a web service, companies can associate devices based on your browsing habits.
 For example, your browsing activity on your laptop and on your phone.
 To do this entities share data, such as your browsing patterns, geo-location, and match the information.
 To learn more about cookies, click here.